trackmania-rl/tmrl/readme/Install.md

 Navigate to `TmrlData\config` and open `config.json` in a text editor.

 In particular, you may want to adapt the following entries:
-- `RUN_NAME`: put a new name for starting training from scratch
+- `RUN_NAME`: set a new name for starting training from scratch
 - `LOCALHOST_WORKER`: set to `false` for `workers` not on the same computer as the `server`
 - `LOCALHOST_TRAINER`: set to `false` for `trainer` not on the same computer as the `server`
 - `PUBLIC_IP_SERVER`: public IP of the `server` if not running on localhost